docker/docs/ee/ucp/admin/configure/store-logs-in-an-external-system.md

 ---
 title: Configure UCP logging
-description: Learn how to configure Docker Universal Control Plane to store your logs on an external log system and configure an appropriate log level.
+description: Learn how to configure Docker Universal Control Plane to store your logs on an external log system and configure appropriate log levels.
 keywords: ucp, integrate, logs
 ---